Two Mules for Sister Sara: Development

-Budd Boetticher, a long term-resident of Mexico renowned for his series of Randolph Scott westerns, wrote the original 1967 screenplay that was bought with the provision that he would direct.
+Budd Boetticher, a long-term resident of Mexico renowned for his series of Randolph Scott Westerns, wrote the original 1967 screenplay that was bought with the provision that he would direct.
 Boetticher had planned the film for Robert Mitchum and Deborah Kerr, who had played a man of action and a nun in Heaven Knows, Mr. Allison.
-Kerr's character was a member of the Mexican aristocracy escaping the vengeance of the Mexican Revolution, with Mitchum's cowboy protecting her as he led her to safety to the United States.
+Kerr's character was a member of the Mexican aristocracy escaping the vengeance of the Mexican Revolution, with Mitchum's cowboy protecting her as he led her to safety in the United States.

 Carrol Case sold the screenplay to Martin Rackin, who had Albert Maltz, also living in Mexico, rewrite the story.
-Maltz's version had Clint Eastwood playing a soldier of fortune for the Juaristas and Shirley MacLaine playing a revolutionary prostitute now set during the French intervention in Mexico.
-The film saw Eastwood embody the tall mysterious stranger once more, unshaven, wearing a serape-like vest and smoking a cigar and the film score was composed by Ennio Morricone.
-Although the film had Leonesque dirty Hispanic villains, the film was considerably less crude and more sardonic than those of Leone.
+Maltz's version was set during the French intervention in Mexico, and had Clint Eastwood playing a soldier of fortune for the Juaristas, and Shirley MacLaine portraying a revolutionary prostitute.
+In the film, Eastwood embodied the tall, mysterious stranger, unshaven, wearing a serape-like vest and smoking a cigar.
+Although the film had Leonesque dirty Hispanic villains, it was considerably less crude and more sardonic than those of Leone.
+The film score was composed by Ennio Morricone.

 Boetticher expressed disgust that MacLaine's bawdy character obviously did not resemble a nun, as opposed to his idea of a genteel lady whose final revelation would have been more of a surprise to the audience.
 Though Boetticher was friends with both Eastwood and director Don Siegel, Siegel understood Boetticher's dislike of the final film.
-Boetticher asked Siegel how he could make an awful film like that; Siegel replied that it was a great feeling to wake up in the morning and know there was a check in the mail, and Boetticher riposted that it was a better feeling to wake up in the morning and be able to look at yourself in the mirror.
+When Boetticher asked Siegel how he could make an awful film like that, Siegel replied that it was a great feeling to wake up in the morning and know a check was in the mail; Boetticher riposted that it was a better feeling to wake up in the morning and be able to look at oneself in the mirror.

 Casting

 Eastwood had been shown the script by Elizabeth Taylor (at the time, the wife of Richard Burton) during the filming of Where Eagles Dare; she hoped to play the role of Sister Sara.
-It was initially offered to her, but she had to turn down the role because she wanted to shoot in Spain where Burton was making his latest film.
-Sister Sara was supposed to be Mexican, but Shirley MacLaine was cast instead.
-Although they were initially unconvinced with her pale complexion, Eastwood believed that the studio was keen on MacLaine as they had high hopes for her film Sweet Charity, in which she played a taxi dancer.
-Both Siegel and Eastwood felt she was unfriendly on set, and Siegel described MacLaine thus: "It's hard to feel any great warmth to her.
+It was initially offered to her, but she had to turn down the role because she wanted to shoot in Spain, where Burton was making his latest film.
+Sister Sara was supposed to be Mexican, but Shirley MacLaine was cast, instead.
+Although they were initially unconvinced with her pale complexion, Eastwood believed that the studio was keen on MacLaine, as they had high hopes for her film Sweet Charity, in which she played a taxi dancer.
+Both Siegel and Eastwood felt she was unfriendly on set, and Siegel described MacLaine thusly: "It's hard to feel any great warmth to her.
 She's too unfeminine and has too much balls.
 She's very, very hard."
 Two Mules for Sister Sara marked the last time that Eastwood would receive second billing for a film.